Michelleoc/pands-project/README.md

 ![](images/3.1.1.Histogram_SepalLength.PNG)
 ![](images/3.1.1.Histogram_SepalWidth.PNG)

-The outputting plots show that the petal length and petal width can be used to differeniate the species setosa from the other 2 species.
+The outputting plots show that for petal length and petal width we can separate/differeniate the species Setosa from the other 2 species Virginica and Versicolor.
+Using sepal length and sepal width, it is not possible from looking at histogram charts to separate the flowers as the results overlap between all 3 species.

 #### Boxplots <a name="boxplots"></a>

 Boxplot show the range the individual attributes fall into, it represents the minimum, first quartile (25% or lower), median, third quartile (75% or upper) and maximum of the dataset.
 The box on the plot shows between the first (25%) and third quartile (75%) on the range.
 The horizontal line that goes through the box is the median.
 The top and bottom lines known as 'whiskers' extend from the ends of the box to the minimun and maximum value.
 Any data points past the whiskers (represented by a diamond) are considered as outliers.
+Outliers are data results that lie an abnormal distance from other values in the dataset.

-Using Seaborn we plot a Boxplot for each attribute (4 Boxplots in total).
+Using Seaborn library within Python we plot a Boxplot for each variable/feature (4 Boxplots in total).
 To show 4 Boxplots on the one output requires a 2 x 2 (2 columns and 2 rows), therefore subplot(2,2) is required.
 The 3rd value in the subplot indicates where on the output the plot is shown, as follows 1 - Top Left, 2 - Top Right, 3 - Bottom Left, 4 - Bottom Right, for example (2,2,3) would show on the bottom left of the output.